 How PHS Fits Into the TPA Landscape

-Premier Health Solutions has been operating as a TPA since 2012, administering health and supplemental benefit plans from Dallas, Texas with operations supporting independent agents and agencies across 48+ states.
+Premier Health Solutions has been operating as a TPA since 2012, administering health and supplemental benefit plans from Frisco, Texas with operations supporting independent agents and agencies across 48+ states.
 As an Inc. 5000 honoree, PHS has built its reputation on three pillars: technology, transparency, and partnership.

 The Nexus platform provides agents with real-time access to enrollment, commission, billing, and compliance data.
 PHS’s billing transparency practices—including the clear “PHS-HEALTH-BILL” descriptor on all member bank statements—set an industry standard for clarity.

 PHS administers plans across supplemental health, short-term medical, critical illness, accident, fixed indemnity, direct primary care, and other product lines—giving agent and carrier partners access to a broad product portfolio through a single administrative relationship.
-Learn more about PHS’s TPA services or who we are
+Learn more about PHS’s TPA services or who we are.

 Understanding what a TPA does—and the critical role it plays in the health benefits ecosystem—is foundational knowledge for agents, carriers, and associations.
 The right partner doesn’t just process paperwork.
 It becomes the operational engine that powers your growth, protects your compliance, and serves your members.